graememcc/funkierJS/docs/markdown/byCategory.md

 Returns: `date`

-A wrapper around Date.prototype.setUTCFullYear.
-Takes a value and a Date object, and sets the year to the local equivalent of the given value.
+A wrapper around `Date.prototype.setUTCFullYear`.
+Takes a value and a `Date` object, and sets the year to the local equivalent of the given value.
 This may cause a change in other fields: for example, setting the year when the month and day represent February 29 respectively may cause those values to change to March 1 if the new year is not a leap year.
-Returns the given date object.
+Returns the given `Date` object.
 ***
 ### setUTCHours ###
 **Usage:** `var result = setUTCHours(hours, d);`